-In October 2015, the Center will host the conference “Employment, Earnings and Inequality: Realities and Opportunities in Low Wage Labor Markets.”
-This conference will present both quantitative and qualitative research on questions related to low wage labor markets, covering topics that include wage trends and shifts in occupations, policies that enhance wages, issues related to immigration, mobility, stigma and identity among low-skilled workers.
+In October 2015, the Center hosted the conference “Employment, Earnings and Inequality: Realities and Opportunities in Low Wage Labor Markets.”
+This conference presented both quantitative and qualitative research on questions related to low wage labor markets, covering topics that include wage trends and shifts in occupations, policies that enhance wages, issues related to immigration, mobility, stigma and identity among low-skilled workers.

-In these pages, we have gathered materials related to the conference, and after the conference will add:
+In these pages, we have gathered conference presentations with existing and new Center materials related to labor markets:

 Audio recordings of conference presentations and panels, as well as slides

 Facts and figures, as well as links to outside sources, that provide a clearer picture of education in the U.S.

 Central to our mission is the dissemination of poverty research.
 We hope you will consider these pages a useful, ongoing resource as we continue to add new work on U.S. poverty.

 The low-wage labor market in the U.S. presents a number of challenges for workers.
 For many, minimum wage jobs don’t provide higher than a poverty level income.
 Another challenge is that many low-wage jobs come with uncertainty in scheduling and hours, which makes it difficult to get the training and education it takes to get better jobs.
 Learn more here about the low-wage labor market.